John Maloney: Where is Sandra Maloney’s Killer Now?

 Furthermore, there seemed to be other issues with the case.
 While the prosecution surmised that vodka might have been used to start the fire, an expert for John’s defense later stated that the burn pattern in front of the couch was caused by melting foam from the cushions, not vodka.
 At John’s trial, the defense pointed the finger at Tracy, with John always maintaining his innocence.
 Nevertheless, John was found guilty of first-degree intentional homicide, arson, and mutilating a corpse.

 In April 1999, then 42, he was sentenced to life in prison with the possibility of parole after 25 years.
 John also received concurrent sentences of 10 years for mutilating a corpse and four years for arson.
 In the years after the conviction, he continued fighting, accusing the prosecution of using false testimony to put him behind bars.
-Nevertheless, John remains incarcerated at Dodge Correctional Institution in Waupun, Wisconsin.
-John will be eligible for parole in February 2024.
+Nevertheless, at the age of 67, John remains incarcerated at the medium-security Oshkosh Correctional Institution in Oshkosh, Wisconsin.
+He will become eligible for parole on February 10, 2027.

 Read More: Where Are Sandra and John Maloney’s Kids Now?